Despagino/multiapp/README.md

 ## Bible

-A random verse from the bible with just a click of a button
+A random verse from the bible with just a click of a button.
 <img width="1127" alt="Screen Shot 2021-05-27 at 12 03 29 PM" src="https://user-images.githubusercontent.com/80994897/119859810-b47ee200-bee3-11eb-8027-395cab9807c0.png">

-## Purpose of this Project
+## Purpose

-## End-User
+Having multiple apps on your phone can get very messy.
+With this website, you have all your neeeded apps in one go.

-Project Screen Shots
+OR

-Example:
+The apps created are very essential to someone who is invested into the crypto market.
+Since the market is very volatile, you will get very stressed and you will need a piece of enlightenment and the will to live by reading a verse from the bible or know the weather outside so you can get a breath of fresh air.